sveltejs/sapper/site/content/docs/04-preloading.md

 <script context="module">
 	export async function preload() {
 		const res = await this.fetch(`server-route.json`);
 		// ...
 	}
 </script>
 ```

 It is important to note that `preload` may run on either the server or in the client browser.
-Code called inside `preload` blocks:
+So, the code that is called inside the `preload` block:
   - should run on the same domain as any upstream API servers requiring credentials
   - should not reference `window`, `document` or any browser-specific objects
   - should not reference any API keys or secrets, which will be exposed to the client